 Not always.
 If you can agree arrangements with the other parent, you may not need a court order.
 However, if disagreements arise, a Child Arrangements Order can provide clarity and enforceability in the event of non-compliance.

-A Child Arrangements Order sets out where a child lives, how much time they spend with each parent (including overnight stays, holidays and special occasions), and can include communication via phone or video call.
+See our article on Divorcing with Kids >A Child Arrangements Order sets out where a child lives, how much time they spend with each parent (including overnight stays, holidays and special occasions), and can include communication via phone or video call.

 Yes.
 If you are concerned about abduction or unauthorised travel, you can apply for a Prohibited Steps Order to prevent the child from being taken out of the country.